-Four (4) freshman class senators.
+Three (3) freshman class senators.

 Two (2) graduate student senators.

+One (1) Navitas or English as a Second Language International student senator.

 One (1) Gatton Academy student senator.

+One (1) senator from each academic college elected by students within the respective college for a total of six (6) senators.

-Seventeen (17) at-large senators.
+Fourteen (14) at-large senators.

+The president or a delegated representative of each chartered regional affiliate.

 The election procedures of the Senate shall be:

-That all but the four (4) freshman senators and three (3) at-large positions shall be elected in the spring.
+That all but the three (3) freshman senators, academic college senators, Navitas/ESLI senator, and three (3) at-large positions shall be elected in the spring.

-That the four (4) freshman senators and three (3) at-large positions shall be elected in the fall elections.
+That the three (3) freshman senators and three (3) at-large positions shall be elected in the fall elections.

-That the one (1) Gatton Academy student senator shall be elected in the fall election.
+That the one (1) Gatton Academy student senator and two (2) graduate senators shall be elected in the fall election.

+The senators from each academic college shall be elected in the fall election.

+The Navitas or English as a Second Language International student senator shall be elected in the fall election.

-If the graduate and Gatton Academy student position(s) will not be filled in the spring or subsequent fall elections, they shall change to at-large positions in the same fall elections.
+If the graduate, Gatton Academy, and academic college student senator position(s) will not be filled in the fall election, they shall change to at-large positions in the same fall elections.

 Vacancies: